 Accessibility and clarity

 The statistics are published in News from Statistics Denmark under the topic 'Living conditions'.
-The figures are published in the StatBank Social benefits for the elderly.
-See more on the topic page for the Elderly Area.
+The figures are published in the StatBank Social benefits for senior citizens.
+See more on the topic page for the Social benefits for senior citizens.